Centre for Academic Primary Care

 Improving healthcare through research and teaching

-The Centre for Academic Primary Care (CAPC) is one of the leading centres in the UK which form the NIHR School for Primary Care Research.
-CAPC is an integral part of the School of Social and Community Medicine, an internationally recognised centre of excellence for research and teaching in population health sciences.
+The Centre for Academic Primary Care (CAPC) is a leading centre for primary care research in the UK, one of nine forming the NIHR School for Primary Care Research.
+It sits within Bristol Medical School, an internationally recognised centre of excellence for population health research and teaching.

 GPs who get involved in training tomorrow's doctors find the experience rewarding and inspiring.